awiones/Clicker-Game-Template/README.md

 - **Cookie Clicker Clone:** Replace the button with a cookie image and tally the total number of cookies baked.
 - **Cat Pop:** Replace the button with a cat image and count how many times the cat pops up.
 - **Custom Clicker Game:** Use your own graphics and theme to create a completely unique clicker game!

+## Acknowledgments

+- **Cookie Clicker**: Inspired by the classic cookie-clicking game.
+- **Cat Pop**: A simple yet addictive clicker game that influenced this template.

 ## Contributions

 Feel free to contribute to this project!
 Fork the repository and submit a pull request with your enhancements or bug fixes.